AICC/CMI-5_Spec_Current/cmi5_spec.md

 The LMS MUST generate a unique ID for each block object.
 The generated block id MUST NOT match the publisher’s ID from the course structure.
 The LMS block object MUST use "https://w3id.org/xapi/cmi5/activitytype/block" as the value of the "type" property in the Object's Definition.

-The LMS MUST generated a unique ID for each course object.
+The LMS MUST generate a unique ID for each course object.
 The generated course id MUST NOT match the publisher’s ID from the course structure.
 The LMS course object MUST use "https://w3id.org/xapi/cmi5/activitytype/course" as the value of the "type" property in the Object's Definition.

 <a name="result"></a>
 ## 9.5 Result